 If you're playing premium content from a third-party content provider, check with the content provider to make sure they support HDR on your Mac.

 - If you're using HDMI, make sure the HDMI cable and any adapter you may be using with it both support HDR10.
 Apple recommends HDMI cables that have been tested with Apple TV 4K and a wide range of TVs, such as the Belkin UltraHD HDMI Cable.
 Compatible adapters include the Apple USB-C Digital AV Multiport Adapter and Belkin USB-C to HDMI Adapter.

 - If your video connection passes through an AV receiver, sound bar or other device before connecting to your display, make sure the device supports HDR10 and is using the latest firmware from the manufacturer.
 You can test it by connecting your Mac directly to the display.

 Check your viewing environment

 The brightness and colour of HDR video may vary depending on your Mac model and the lighting in your environment.
-Lower lighting conditions, such as in a dim room, enhance the visual effect of HDR.
+Lower lighting conditions, such as in a dim room, will enhance the visual effect of HDR.

 The video quality of any content you stream over a network, including over the internet, will be affected by the quality of that network.
 To stream high-quality video formats, you'll need a fast connection.
 Apple recommends a minimum speed of 25 Mbps for 4K streaming.